UnixJunkie/SEED/docs/source/tutorials/preparation.rst

     with the format.
 Always remember that most docking software are not very tolerant to mistakes in the input format.

+In order to make it easier to retrace results from output to the input structures we highly recommend to give unique names to the fragments in the input library.
+Our convention (which we will follow in this tutorial) is to append to the fragment name an index for the tautomer/protomer and an index for the conformer.

 As starting point we assume to have a collection of ligands in a single SDF file without defined conformations and protonation states.